HSOFEUP/431homework/README.md

 Each assignment will require you to analyze some data, and prepare a report using R Markdown.
 You will submit both your Markdown file, and an HTML, PDF or Word document built from that Markdown file.

 More details available in the Assignments themselves, and the [Course Syllabus](https://thomaselove.github.io/431syllabus)

+The main site for the course is https://github.com/THOMASELOVE/431